pandaypr/pandaypr.github.io/README.md

 * Led test automation efforts for the Fusion T&L software release using Selenium and effective data collection and processing.
 * Achieved a 30% reduction in testing time for Fusion T&L software releases.
 * Demonstrated ability to collaborate within cross-functional teams and deliver impactful solutions.
+* Skills: SQL, BI, Oracle Cloud, Testing.

 ### Working Student @ ESG Mobility (Dec 2020 - March 2021)
 * Designed and implemented a customer-side Python-based desktop application for processing and displaying the diagnosis of eSIM inside Porsche Taycan Telecommunication Control Unit (TCU).
 * Facilitated the enhancement of eSIM communication systems in Porsche Taycan vehicles through comprehensive testing and the development of a user-friendly diagnostic tool, ensuring efficient troubleshooting and maintenance.
-* Demonstrated proficiency in software development and quality assurance processes within the automotive industry
+* Demonstrated proficiency in software development and quality assurance processes within the automotive industry.
+* Skills: Python, ADAS, Tkinter, ADB, Low level Serial Communication Protocol.

 ## Projects
 ### Rohde & Schwarz Engineering Competition 2022
 * Led a multidisciplinary team to the finals of the competition by implementing Yolov5 on provided datasets, achieving an outstanding test accuracy of 86.96%.
 * Developed innovative image segmentation techniques for anomaly detection, showcasing expertise in computer vision and machine learning.
+* Skills: Deep Learning, Python Programming, Rapid prototyping, Team Management, Resource allocation, SOTA Research.

 ###  Aware2All (https://aware2all.eu/about/)
 * Spearheaded pioneering research initiatives in-cabin driver and passenger monitoring systems using RGB and Depth sensors.
 * Implemented state-of-the-art models such as Yolov8 and v7, surpassing performance benchmarks on open-source COCO datasets.
 * Orchestrated dataset recording plans, ensuring comprehensive coverage of boundary conditions and enhancing model robustness.
 * Utilized advanced tools including Kubernetes, ClearML, MLOps, Docker, GIT, Confluence, and Jira to streamline project workflows and collaboration.
+* Skills: Python, SOTA Research, Kubernetes, Docker, MLOPs, ViT.

 ### Research Project, Institute for Visualization and Interactive Systems, University of Stuttgart
 * Developed a conditional GAN-based model for portrait image editing, improving the quality of the edited images by 10% compared to the original paper.